 In terms of travel days, Tuesdays and Thursdays are the cheapest days (often there must be a Saturday part of your trip), because then the fewest people are travelling.

 13 | Avoid business travel times

 For Europe, morning flights at the beginning of the week are relatively pricey because many business people fly (for example, to London, Paris or Barcelona).
 It is often more expensive to fly back at the end of the day, and especially at the end of the week.

 14 | Help nature

 Don’t forget to compensate your flight for CO2 emissions.
 This is very easy with most companies with your credit card.
 This will not cost you much.
 The compensation for a ticket Amsterdam to San Fransisco is less than 20 euros.
-But you do do something back when it comes to the CO2 emissions that your flight causes.
+But by doing this you do something to reduce the CO2 emissions that your flight causes.

-The more willing you are to follow these 14 tips, the greater the chance of getting cheap flights to Amsterdam.MORE AMSTERDAM TIPS >
+The more willing you are to follow these 14 tips above, the greater the chance of getting cheap flights to Amsterdam or anywhere else.MORE AMSTERDAM TIPS >